mmckelvy/pg-query/README.md

 ```

 ### Handling undefined / optional values
 Sometimes you'll want to use values that may or may not be present (i.e. they will be `undefined`) in your queries.
 This typically happens when you have optional fields for `inserts` or dynamic filter parameters for `where` clauses.
-To handle these potentially undefined fields, pg-query gives you the option to convert them to `null` or `default` (you can also just leave them as is).
+To handle these potentially undefined fields, pg-query gives you the option to convert them to `null` or `default`.
 Just pass in the appropriate option like so:

 ```javascript
 const { createQuery } = require('@mmckelvy/pg-query');